 4. Robust

 Content must be robust enough that it can be interpreted reliably by a wide variety of user agents, including assistive technologies.
-This means that as technologies and user agents evolve, the content should remain accessible.
+As technologies and user agents evolve, the content should remain accessible.
+Much like how algorithmic market analysis requires robust data systems that adapt to market changes, robust web content adapts to technology evolution.

 • Maximize compatibility with current and future user tools.